Robot Wisdom and How Jorn Barger Invented Blogging

 Jorn Barger and Where “Blog” Came From

 Blogs are everywhere.
-Everybody, every business, everywhere, has a blog these days, some run on free platforms like Blogger and WordPress, but some are popular custom blogs like Mashable and Huffington Post.
+Everybody, every business, everywhere, has a blog these days, some run on free platforms like Blogger and WordPress, but the majority of blogs are created on self-hosted platforms where you are in charge of everything.
 There are blogs on family, health, writing, music, news, a million other things, and, yes, blogs on blogging.

 Well, in what’s not exactly the greatest surprise twist in history, it was an intelligent, somewhat maladjusted, slightly crazy man, with a truly magnificent beard.